SonarSource/sonar-scanner-jenkins/README.md

 'SonarQube Scanner' and 'SonarScanner for MSBuild' are managed as installable tools.
-List of available versions is retrieved automatically by Jenkins from a json file hosted on their respective update site:
+List of available versions is retrieved automatically by Jenkins from a json file hosted on the update site:
 * https://updates.jenkins.io/updates/hudson.plugins.sonar.SonarRunnerInstaller.json
 * https://updates.jenkins.io/updates/hudson.plugins.sonar.MsBuildSonarQubeRunnerInstaller.json